 It's essential with buns and rolls to develop a uniform and tight exterior skin on the dough.
 Use the side of your hand to push the dough as it slightly anchors to the work surface (see below).

 Cover your baking pan or sheet with large reusable plastic to prevent a skin from forming on the dough during proofing.
-I like to either puff up the bag with air and then quickly seal it shut or use a tall cup inside the bag to prop it up off of the dough (as seen below).
+I like to either puff up the bag with air and then quickly seal it shut or use a tall cup inside it to prop it off the dough (as seen below).

 When shaping sticky and soft buns or rolls, it's helpful to place the dough in the fridge for 15 minutes to firm up before shaping, as discussed earlier.

-After reviewing this shaping buns and rolls guide, check out these buns and rolls recipes to put your new shaping skills to use!
+Then, check out these buns and rolls recipes to use your new shaping skills!